 When it comes to being a parent, you would do anything to keep your child healthy and safe.
 From seatbelts to sunscreen, you want to make sure your child is protected.
-This is where keeping your child up to date on their vaccines can help.
+Another easy way to keep your kid healthy is with routine vaccinations.

 When you get sick, your body builds natural immunity to better fight that illness in the future.
 But babies are born with fragile immune systems and very few natural immunities to diseases, so they’re more susceptible to illness.